LISMS-AKL-NZ/READ_ME_INSTRUCTION/README.md

 # **GitHub Page Using Instruction**
 [Laboratory for Industry 4.0 Smart Manufacturing Systems]

+To join this organisation, please send your email address associated with the GitHub account to: zexuan.zhu@auckland.ac.nz

 This is an instruction document for new user to ths GitHub page.

 ## Change Your User Name